The-Politico/politico-elections/docs/source/views.rst

 Page views
 ==========

-Page view are constructed to support both a live preview and an export view that will be rendered to S3 when publishing an election.
+Page views are constructed to support both a live preview and an export view that will be rendered to S3 when publishing an election.

 View classes
 ''''''''''''